 Following a year of tests, this started up at the end of 2015, and helium plasma briefly reached about one million degrees centigrade.
-In 2016 it progressed to using hydrogen.
+In 2016 it progressed to using hydrogen, and using 2 MW it achieved plasma of 80 million degrees centigrade for a quarter of a second.
 W7-X is the world's largest stellarator and it is planned to operate continuously for up to 30 minutes.
 It cost €1 billion (\$1.1 billion).

 Some good diagrams are in a Business Insider Australia article on the Wendelstein 7-X.